 Summer term bridges the gap between fall and spring semesters—a period when many students drop out—and provides the opportunity to earn credits toward a degree.
 Yet the majority of college students don’t enroll in summer courses.

 MDRC designed the Encouraging Additional Summer Enrollment (EASE) project to evaluate two interventions at 10 Ohio community colleges during the summers of 2017 and 2018.
 Ohio is an ideal testing ground because just prior to the study’s launch, the Ohio Department of Higher Education reinstated the Third-Term Ohio College Opportunity Grant.
 This state grant provides funding for community college students who enroll in summer term, though it doesn’t fully cover the cost of tuition.

-With a $3.3 million grant from Great Lakes, MDRC is conducting a three-way randomized controlled trial to:
+With a $3.3 million grant from Ascendium, MDRC is conducting a three-way randomized controlled trial to:

 - Evaluate whether summer enrollment increases graduation rates and decreases the time it takes to graduate.

 - Determine the most effective method to motivate students to enroll in summer courses.

 The EASE study includes first-year, low-income students who were enrolled in spring semester

 and randomly assigns them to one of three test groups.

 - Group A: Colleges do what they normally do to encourage students to enroll in summer classes